ANSANJAY/KernelPrintk/6_FPU/readme.md

 Why is floating point mode off?

-	many programs don't use floating point or don't use it on any given time slice; and
+	- many programs don't use floating point or don't use it on any given time slice; and

-	saving the FPU registers and other FPU state takes time; therefore
+	- saving the FPU registers and other FPU state takes time; therefore

 an OS kernel may simply turn the FPU off.

-Presto, no state to save and restore, and therefore faster context-switching.
+- Presto, no state to save and restore, and therefore faster context-switching.

 If a program attempts an FPU op,

-	the program will trap into the kernel, the kernel will turn the FPU on, restore any saved state that may already exist, and then return to re-execute the FPU op.
+	- the program will trap into the kernel,
+	- the kernel will turn the FPU on,
+	- restore any saved state that may already exist, and
+	- then return to re-execute the FPU op.

-At context switch time, it knows to actually go through the state save logic.
-(And then it may turn the FPU off again.)
+At context switch time,
+- it knows to actually go through the state save logic.
+- (And then it may turn the FPU off again.)

-The reason that the kernel doesn't particularly need FPU ops and also needs to run on architectures without an FPU at all.
+The reason that the kernel doesn't particularly need FPU ops and also `needs to run on architectures without an FPU at all`.

  Therefore, it simply avoids the complexity and runtime required to manage its own FPU context by not doing ops for which there are always other software solutions.